 A series of self contained TV films starring performers from London's "Comic Strip" comedy club and their friends.
 Noted for a high sense of parody of previous films, literature, and generally everyone in sight.

 Richie buys an inflatable doll named Monica as his lover, and he tries to conceal it from Eddie.
 But it all goes terribly wrong when Richie accidentally super glues Monica to his groin, mistaking Eddie's super glue for Handcream.

 Richie (Rik Mayall) is a former actor who has only one ambition - to be famous.
 He believes that everyone knows who he is and often has a paranoid feeling that people are out to get him.
 He lives with his minder Edward (Ade Edmondson), a drunk.
 His agent Ralph Filthy (Nigel Planner) is not very good at his job and apart from being an agent, he is involved in some rather shady businesses.
 This series follows Richie's pathetic attempts to reach stardom.
-He stops at nothing to reach his goal, he even contemplates killing his own father.
-Fourth wall breaking happens very often.
-Hugh Laurie and Stephen Fry make an appearance in one episode, as well as young Chris Barrie.
+He stops at nothing to reach his goal; he even contemplates killing his own father.
+Fourth-wall breaking happens very often.
+Hugh Laurie and Stephen Fry appear in one episode, as well as young Chris Barrie.
 Written by

 Richie, if you don't stop talking, I am going to cut off your head, put it in the microwave until it goes ping, mash it up with a bit of milk and butter, and ram it up your backside!